 Masculinity and femininity are the essences of the line; firmness (or rigidness) and tenderness (or softness) its instincts.
 Good fortune, bad fortune, regret and resentment are the results of their performance; the movement of the line must suit the requests in different conditions.
 Good and bad fortune are changeable, and all depends on whether or not the right action is taken in an opportune manner; hence, Yi (易) is not fatalistic but rather meant to advise people how to avoid calamity and seek good fortune.

-Qian is the one that exhibits easiness (the easily understood norms of heaven or the leader) to people with firmness.
-Kun is the one that demonstrates simplicity (and talent of earth or the adherent) to people with tenderness.
+Qian2 is the one that exhibits easiness (the easily understood norms of heaven or the leader) to people with firmness.
+Kun1 is the one that demonstrates simplicity (and talent of earth or the adherent) to people with tenderness.
 The line is the one that imitates them, and the image is the one that resembles them.
 The line and the image move internally, while good and bad fortune are displayed externally.
 The merit and achievement appear amid changes, and the sentiment of the sage exhibits in the text.

 The great virtue of heaven and earth is called bearing and nourishing all life.
 The most valuable treasure of the sage is called position, whereby he can realise his aspirations.
 That which maintains the position of the sage is called benevolence.
 That which gathers people is called wealth, whereby people can live free from hunger and cold.
 To assist people in managing finances through the enlightenment of phenomenon, and rectify their words through the righteousness of text, as well as to prohibit people from wrongdoing though the warning of calamity are called the appropriate action.